-Top U.S. general says no changes yet to transgender policy
+Trump ban on transgender service members alarms some military officers

 "There will be no modifications to the current policy until the President's direction has been received by the Secretary of Defense and the Secretary has issued implementation guidance," Dunford said in the message, first reported by Reuters.

-Dunford then made the assurance that the U.S. military would "treat all of our personnel with respect."
+Dunford then made the assurance that the military would "treat all of our personnel with respect."

-Trump issued his surprise announcement on Wednesday morning in a series of Twitter postings, saying he would ban transgender people from the U.S. military, a move appealing to some in his conservative political base but creating vast uncertainty for active-duty and reserve transgender service members, who say they number in the thousands.

-The action came on the same day that the Trump administration told a U.S. appeals court in New York that federal law does not ban discrimination against gay employees, a sharp reversal of the position Democratic former President Barack Obama took.
+One official, speaking on condition of anonymity, said Dunford in a separate message sent more narrowly to heads of the Army, Navy, Marine Corps and Air Force acknowledged that Trump's announcement on Wednesday was "unexpected."

+The Defense Department had been expected to begin formally allowing transgender people to enlist this year.
+But Mattis on June 30 approved a six-month delay to allow for a review.

-As a presidential candidate, Trump last year vowed to fight for lesbians, gays, bisexuals and transgender people.
-His decision drew condemnation from rights groups and some lawmakers in both parties as politically motivated discrimination.
-But it was also praised by conservative activists and some of his fellow Republicans.
+As a presidential candidate, Trump last year had vowed to fight for lesbians, gays, bisexuals and transgender people.

+His move on Wednesday was praised by conservative activists and some fellow Republicans.

-The White House said Trump had "extensive discussions with his national security team," and that Defense Secretary Jim Mattis was informed after the president made the decision on Tuesday to go ahead.
+The White House said Trump had "extensive discussions with his national security team," and that Defense Secretary Jim Mattis was informed after the president decided on Tuesday to go ahead.

-But one official, speaking on condition of anonymity, said Dunford, in a separate message sent more narrowly to heads of the Army, Navy, Marine Corps and Air Force, acknowledged that Trump's announcement on Wednesday was "unexpected."

 Trump cited "tremendous medical costs and disruption" as a justification for the ban, a point disputed by experts and advocates for allowing military service to be determined by an individual's capabilities, not gender identity or sexual preference.

-Trump's tweets stoked alarm among some senior military officers and Pentagon civilians, who were caught off guard by it, three general officers in two services said early on Thursday.
+White House spokeswoman Sarah Sanders said implementation of Trump's decision was still being worked out.

+Separately, the Trump administration on Thursday told a U.S. appeals court in New York that federal law does not ban discrimination against gay employees, a sharp reversal of the position Democratic former President Barack Obama took.

-Trump's threat to ban transgender service members unleashed a storm of legal threats from advocates who say they are seeking plaintiffs who want to sue.
+Trump's plan to ban transgender military service members has unleashed legal threats from advocates who say they are seeking plaintiffs who want to sue.

-Trump's surprise tweets did not make clear when a ban reversing Obama's policy to allow transgender people to openly serve would go into effect, nor whether it applies to serving members of the military or those wishing to join.
+Trump's tweets did not make clear when a ban would go into effect, nor whether it applies to serving members of the military or those wishing to join.

 But if the Defense Department actively roots out transgender people and discharges them from the military, the Pentagon is likely to face an especially contentious fight, legal experts say.